gmflau/redis-enterprise-gke-ingress/README.md

 #### 6. Create an Ingress resource for the Redis Enterprise cluster for web UI access
-Replace <ingress-external-ip> with external IP of the Nginx ingress controller from step 5 in rec-ingress.yaml.
+Replace &lt;ingress-external-ip&gt; with external IP of the Nginx ingress controller from step 5 in rec-ingress.yaml.
 Then run:
 ```
 kubectl apply -f rec-ingress.yaml -n redis
 ```